jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   the test passes

 * It looks like setdefault_ has a condition where it sets a default value when the key is not in the dictionary_ and returns the value when the key is in it.
-I change the first assertion to find out
+I change the first :ref:`assertion<AssertionError>` to find out

   .. code-block:: python